cyber-robot1/Embedded-Systems-Diploma/Tasks/Task 4/5/README.md

-Write a C program that calculates the power of two given numbers (base, exponent).
+Write a C program that get two numbers from user (base, exponent) and calculates the power.